midonet/midonet/docs/actors-model.md

 ## ARP Cache

-The ARP Cache is traffic-updated (specifically, ARP-reply-updated) data used by the `Router` class.
+The ARP Cache is traffic-updated (specifically, ARP-reply-updated) data managed by Midostore and used by the `Router` class.
 All instances of a particular virtual router will share the same ARP Cache, which will handle ARP replies and generate ARP requests.

 When a `Router` requires the MAC for an IP address, it queries its ARP cache, which will suspend the `SimulationProcess` actor the `Router` is running in